-Posterior cervical fusion conditions
+Posterior cervical fusion — conditions treated by this procedure

 Conditions in the cervical spine